everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * visitingTeam - a Team object in small format
 * homeTeam - a Team object in small format
 * round - the round in which the game belongs, integer or null
+* liveScore - boolean, if true event has livescore

 ### Extended format
 * facts - Details information such as spectators, arena and referees